4 strong ways to end a firefighter job interview

-The fire interview is by far the most important step of the entire hiring process.
+The firefighter interview is by far the most important step of the entire hiring process.
 Your chances of getting hired live and die in those precious minutes.
 No matter how well you think you did, if you don’t end it properly all your hard work goes right out the window.

 Let’s look at a few principles for ending the interview properly.
 There’s an old thought out there that candidates or rookies are only to speak when spoken to and nothing more.
 Thankfully, that line of thinking is going away.

 Remember, this panel wants to get to know you, and I have a hard time believing that if you include a sentence or two of genuine gratitude and appreciation that they will find it off putting or irritating in any way.
 However, the panel isn’t looking for a closing monologue.

 I recommend against a traditional closing statement, but some seem to think it is still a good idea.
 The panel has just spent the last 20 minutes or so getting to know you; I don’t see a whole lot of sense in recapping everything you’ve talked about.

 That being said, if you decide to end with a closing statement, limit it to a few sentences at most.
 Use something along the lines of: “Thank you all very much for your time.
 I appreciate you giving me the opportunity to interview in front of you today.
 I look forward to hearing from you soon.”

 It’s short, appreciative, to the point and respectful.
 So, should you ask questions at the end of the interview?
 The answer is yes and no.

 If the panel doesn’t ask you if you have any questions for them (I’d be surprised if they didn’t), then no. That would be the perfect time to stand up, thank them for their time and leave.

 More than likely after the panel has completed the interview they will ask you if you have any questions for them.
 It’s important you get these right.